-What is the ingredient in Tysabri?
+What are the ingredients in Tysabri?

-The active ingredient in Tysabri is natalizumab, a monoclonal antibody that binds to certain white blood cells.
+The active ingredient in Tysabri is natalizumab.1

 How does Tysabri work?